ArchiFleKs/archifleks.github.io-src/content/blog/kubernetes-ingress.md

 Then for Let's Encrypt configuration :

 - `email = "lefevre.kevin@gmail.com"` : username
-- `storageFile = "/acme/acme.json"` : certificates storage file (it is also possible to use a KV store to share certificates between Traefik instances)
+- `storageFile = "/acme/acme.json"` : certificates storage file (it is also possible to use a KV store to share certificates between Træfik instances)
 - `entryPoint = "https"` : entrypoint whre ACME is enabled
 - `onDemand = true` : enable on the fly generation
 - `onHostRule = true` : enable generation based on backend discovery